 Lately I’ve been spending so much time getting our new house set up, that I haven’t done a whole lot of cooking.
 A lot of my gadgets are still packed away.
 Yes, I know we’ve been living here a month but these things take time …right?

-Anyway I wanted to share with you a recipe for an absolutely mouth-watering beef roast that is practically effortless.
+Anyway I wanted to share with you a recipe for an absolutely mouth-watering beef cross rib roast that is practically effortless.
 It tastes amazing, and requires very little prep but will taste like you spent hours fussing.
 Its perfect for when you have guests, or even just a nice, cozy dinner alone.
 As much as you will want to share this recipe, I have no doubts you will covet any remaining leftovers…if there are any!

 First, the long version: